sstangl/openpowerlifting/docs/data-readme.md

 The `Place` column is defined by [modules/opltypes/src/place.rs](https://gitlab.com/openpowerlifting/opl-data/blob/main/modules/opltypes/src/place.rs).

+### Dots

+Optional.
+A positive number if Dots points could be calculated, empty if the lifter was disqualified.

+Dots is very similar to (and drop-in compatible with) the original Wilks formula.
+It uses an updated, simpler polynomial and is built against data from drug-tested Raw lifters, as opposed to against data from drug-tested Single-ply lifters.
+The Dots formula was created by Tim Konertz of the BVDK in 2019.

+The calculation of Dots points is defined by [modules/coefficients/src/dots.rs](https://gitlab.com/openpowerlifting/opl-data/blob/main/modules/coefficients/src/dots.rs).

 ### Wilks

 Optional.
 A positive number if Wilks points could be calculated, empty if the lifter was disqualified.